 No. We are in the process of submitting an invited application to the Medical Research Council and National Institute of Health Research.

-How likely do you think it is that the Medical Research Council and National Institute of Health Research will fund the proposal?
+How likely is it that the Medical Research Council and National Institute of Health Research will fund the proposal?

-Will the project be requesting a budget to fund recruitment activity?
+Will the project request a budget to fund recruitment activity?

 Yes, Patient and Public Involvement (PPI) will be essential to the scientific success of this project.
 We plan to request funding from the Medical Research Council and National Institute for Health Research for the recruitment of participants, data and sample collection and analysis of results.